gbv/jskos-server/README.md

 ### POST /voc
 Saves a concept scheme or multiple concept schemes in the database.
 Each concept scheme has to have a unique `uri`.

+* **URL Params**

+  `bulk=[boolean]` `1` or `true` enable bulk mode for importing multiple concept schemes into the database.
+Errors for individual concept schemes will be ignored and existing concept schemes will be overridden.
+The resulting set will only include the `id` for each concept scheme that was written into the database.

 * **Success Reponse**

-  JSKOS Concept Scheme object or array as was saved in the database.
+  JSKOS Concept Scheme object or array as was saved in the database, or array of concept scheme objects with only a `uri` if bulk mode was used.

 * **Error Response**

-  If any of the submitted concept schemes is invalid in some way or can't be inserted for another reason, an error will be returned (see [errors](#errors)).
+  When a single concept scheme is provided, an error can be returned if there's something wrong with it (see [errors](#errors)).
+When multiple concept schemes are provided, the first error will be returned, except if bulk mode is enabled in which errors for individual concept schemes are ignored.

 ### PUT /voc
 Overwrites a concept scheme in the database.
 Is identified via its `uri` field.